Donald Trump’s Travel Ban Is Headed to the Supreme Court

-After months of promising, in all caps, that he’d see the challengers of his watered-down travel ban in court, Donald Trump has gotten his wish and gotten the Supreme Court to facilitate that encounter — by agreeing to hear his administration’s last-ditch appeal over the blocked executive order barring certain Muslim travelers from entering the country.
+After months of promising, in all caps, that he’d see the challengers of his watered-down travel ban in court, Donald Trump has gotten his wish and gotten the Supreme Court to facilitate that encounter — by agreeing to hear his administration’s last-ditch appeal over the blocked executive order barring certain Muslim travelers and refugees from entering the country.
 The Court made the announcement Monday morning.

 In a comprehensive order listing how the Court will proceed with the case, which includes separate challenges from Hawaii and Maryland, Trump also got a bit of a win: The justices allowed his administration to enforce the travel ban against pretty much anyone who is not tangibly affected by it.
 Or as the court put it, people who don’t “have a credible claim of a bona fide relationship with a person or entity in the United States.”
-That could include people from the six barred countries with pending visa applications that otherwise don’t have a nexus to the U.S. “All other foreign nationals are subject to the provisions of the executive order,” the Court said.
+That could include people from the six barred countries with pending visa applications that otherwise don’t have a nexus to the U.S. “All other foreign nationals are subject to the provisions” of the executive order, the Court said.

+But that may not mean much after all.
+The vast majority of the millions ostensibly targeted by Trump’s actions — nationals from the Muslim-majority nations of Iran, Libya, Somalia, Sudan, Syria, and Yemen — have no intention of visiting us.
+And there are many who do have a connection to our country against whom the government cannot do a thing: international students, family members of U.S. citizens or permanent residents, specialized immigrant workers, refugees who are already in transit.
+The Supreme Court said any American entity with a connection to such a person would face “concrete hardship” if the administration’s hard-line stance is accepted.

 With the legality of Trump’s travel ban now on the justices’ radar, the high Court may have to walk a fine line.
 On the one hand, it’ll have to settle whether the entry ban is lawful in the first place — either under the Constitution, federal law, or both.
 One federal appeals court in Virginia told Trump that his travel ban “drips with religious intolerance, animus, and discrimination” in violation of the First Amendment.
 Another one in California said that Trump exceeded his authority under existing immigration law.